tlmurphy/short/README.md

 ## Prerequisites

-1. scala v2.13.4
-2. sbt v1.7.1
+1. sbt
-3. npm
+2. npm

 ## Running the App

+This application has two subprojects, one has the backend built using AkkaHttp, the other using Http4s.
+Note: Http4s is currently in active development and does not have documentation for running it.

+### Running the AkkaHttp Application

 The backend and frontend can be run using two separate commands:

-1. sbt run
+1. `cd short-akka-http/web` and `npm i` to install the http-server dependency.
-2. npm --prefix=web start
+2. `sbt shortAkkaHttp/run` to start the backend.

-`sbt run` starts the backend service and
-`npm --prefix=web start` serves the frontend.
+3. Open a new terminal window and `npm --prefix=short-akka-http/web start` to start the frontend.

 The backend is served on port 8081 while the frontend is served on port 8080.
 To get to the webpage, navigate to http://localhost:8080.